zefanyakharisma-cell/International-Office-Website/README.md

 - **Hash Routing** — `navigateTo(pageId)` pushes `#pageId` to history; `hashchange` handles back/forward and direct deep-links
 - **Modular JS Pages** — Each page section lives in its own render function file under `JS/pages/`, keeping `main.js` focused on navigation and shared logic
 - **Meeting Request Form** — Multi-step modal form (institution details → meeting details → guest list) that `POST`s to the Flask backend, persists to SQLite, and triggers an HTML email notification
+- **Admin News System** — Role-based admin panel (Inbound / Outbound / Partnership / Head) for creating, editing, and deleting news articles; articles are persisted in `localStorage` and merged with static seed data at runtime
+- **Article Image Upload** — Drag-and-drop or file-picker image upload in the article form; images stored as base64 data URLs in `localStorage`
+- **Article Visit Tracking** — Each article view is counted in `localStorage`; the News page sidebar "Trending" list is sorted by visit count in real time
+- **Dynamic Article Pages** — Admin-published articles generate full detail pages on the fly (`renderAdminArticlePage`) and are injected into `#adminArticlePages`; no page reload required
 - **Hero Carousel** — Auto-advancing slides with navigation arrows and dot indicators
 - **Scroll Reveal Animations** — Sections fade in as they enter the viewport via `IntersectionObserver`
 - **Animated Stat Counters** — Numbers count up when scrolled into view